 In 1919, after Brother Columban retired, Brother Adam was put in charge of the bees, and he set about rebuilding the colonies.
 His intention was to use cross-breeding to develop a new bee which would be hardy like the black bee, but disease-resistant like the Italian bee, and a good honey producer.

 Brother Adam made extensive journeys all over the world to get breeding stock.
 He concentrated on countries with a distinct indigenous race of bees, going chiefly to isolated country regions where the purity of the native strains had been maintained.
 He even went to the Sahara.
-Over the years, he travelled more than 100,000 miles in search of bees."
+Over the years, he traveled more than 100,000 miles in search of bees."

 Paperback.
 122 pages.